dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books

+#### 2024
+- The Science of Storytelling by Will Storr (Issue with retrieving highlights, will update once that is resolved)

 #### 2023
 - [Building Green Software](/archive/books/building-green-software.md) by Anne Curie, Sara Hsu, and Sara Bergman :thumbsup: